DaQuan Jeffries: College Park Skyhawks (2021–2022)

 On May 15, 2021, the San Antonio Spurs claimed Jeffries off waivers.

 On October 7, 2021, the Atlanta Hawks signed Jeffries.
 However, he was waived on October 15.
 In October 2021, Jeffries signed with the College Park Skyhawks.
 He averaged 15.4 points and 2.4 rebounds per game.

 Memphis Grizzlies (2022)

 On January 1, 2022, Jeffries signed a 10-day contract with the Memphis Grizzlies via the hardship exemption.
-Jeffries appeared in three games during this stint, scoring 2 total points.
+He appeared in three games during this stint, scoring 2 total points.
 On January 11, 2022, Jeffries was reacquired by the College Park Skyhawks.

-Westchester Knicks (2022–2023)
+New York / Westchester Knicks (2022–2024)

-On September 15, 2022, he signed with the New York Knicks, but was waived at the end of training camp.
-On October 24, 2022, Jeffries joined the Westchester Knicks training camp roster.
+On September 15, 2022, Jeffries signed with the New York Knicks, but was waived at the end of training camp.
+On October 24, he joined the Westchester Knicks.

-New York Knicks (2023–present)

 On November 29, 2022, Jeffries signed a two-way contract with the New York Knicks after playing well for their NBA G League team, the Westchester Knicks.
-On March 5, 2023, the Knicks converted Jeffries' deal to a 10-day contract.
-On March 16, Jeffries was signed to a second 10-day contract.
+On March 5, 2023, the Knicks converted Jeffries' deal to a 10-day contract, then signed him to a second 10-day contract on March 16 and on March 26, they signed him to a standard deal.
+On December 30, 2023, Jeffries was waived by the New York Knicks.

+On January 2, 2024, Jeffries re-joined the Westchester Knicks and on February 22, he was signed to a 10-day contract.
+On March 3, he returned to Westchester and on March 14, he rejoined New York on another 10-day contract.
+On March 25, he signed with New York for the rest of the season.

+Charlotte Hornets (2024–2025)

+On October 2, 2024, Jeffries was signed and traded to the Charlotte Hornets in a three team trade involving the Minnesota Timberwolves in which Minnesota acquired Keita Bates-Diop, Donte DiVincenzo, Julius Randle, and one Lottery Protected first-round pick.
+The Hornets also received Charlie Brown Jr., Duane Washington Jr., three second-round picks and draft compensation.
+New York acquired Karl-Anthony Towns and the draft rights to James Nnaji.
+He made 47 appearances (20 starts) for Charlotte during the 2024–25 NBA season, averaging a career-high 6.7 points, 2.9 rebounds, and 1.1 assists.
+On September 18, 2025, Jeffries was waived by the Hornets.

+Stockton Kings (2025–present)

+On October 15, 2025, Jeffries signed a training camp deal with the Sacramento Kings.
+That same day, his rights were traded from the Westchester Knicks to the Stockton Kings in exchange for the rights to Terry Thomas and Jalen Thomas, as well as Stockton's 2026 first-round pick.
+Jeffries was waived by Sacramento the following day, with expectations that he would join Stockton.